How to scrape Google Search with Python (Step-by-step guide)

 You can use related searches to find new ways to write about your business or product that mirrors how your customers search for it.

-Methods for scraping Google Search results
+What are the Methods for scraping Google Search results?

-• Scraping Google via Custom Search JSON API
+• Using Google’s Custom Search JSON API.

-• Building a DIY scraper
+• Building a DIY scraper.

-• Using a web scraper API for Google Search
+• Using a web scraper API.

-Google scraping via Custom Search JSON API
+Google scraping using Custom Search JSON API

 https://www.googleapis.com/customsearch/v1?key=YOUR_API_KEY&cx=YOUR_SEARCH_ENGINE_ID&q=money

-DIY scraping solution
+Building a DIY scraping solution

 You can scrape Google Search results by developing a scraper from scratch.
-This is the most challenging option, but it’s also the cheapest, and gives you the most control over your scraper - provided you are technically proficient enough to build and maintain it.
-You can use any programming language to build a scraper of your own, but Python is the most popular language for scraping Google results.
+This is the most challenging option, but it’s also the cheapest and gives you the most control over your scraper—provided you are technically proficient enough to build and maintain it.

-Scraping Google Search with web scraping API
+Scraping Google Search with Web Scraping API

-Because of the difficulty of developing your own Google scraping solution, using a scraper API is the best option.
-A scraper API is a specialized Google SERP scraper that returns Google Search results in JSON or HTML.
+Because of the difficulty of developing your own Google scraping solution, using a scraper API is often the best option.

-At SOAX, we’ve developed a SERP scraper that handles CAPTCHA, rotates IPs for you, and avoids all kinds of blocks.
-Generally, it takes all the burden of scraping Google results off you and makes it as simple as sending a simple web request.
+It takes all the burden of scraping Google results off you, making it as simple as sending a web request.
 It also has geo-targeting support in 195 countries, so you can use our scraper APIs to access localized SERPs across different countries, states, and cities.

 Scraping Google with Python